byuflowlab/OptimizationParameters.jl/docs/src/index.md

 ## Installation

-Enter the package manager by typing `]` and then type the following:
+Enter the package manager by typing `]` and then run the following:

 ```julia
 pkg> add https://github.com/byuflowlab/OptimizationParameters.jl